hipe/tmx/zerk/doc/issues/052-the-philosophy-of-argument-scanner.md

     attempts to make the underlying user arguments available to the operation for it to read in an "API way" with name convention translation as appropriate.

+## on the interface of the subject "faciliator" performer :#note-1

+TL;DR: strange, session-heavy inteface for reasons

+given the particular argument scanner's head and a "route hash", the (two) various argument scanner implementations probably solve for a formal primary in more or less the same way from some certain high level. and regardless, in cases of failure they should express with the same expression behavior in the interest of DRYness (all else being equal).

+HOWEVER, there is no central `execute` method here: rather, that sequence of steps that each client is expected (more or less) to take is manifested here as a series of method exposures. it is the responsibility of the client to fill a logical "skeleton" of calls to these methods:

+  - with arguments appropriate to that client

+  - honoring the implicit assumptions some of these methods make about side effects existing from logically previous methods

+we have architected this in such a manner only because when we did it the "other" way it was a tangled soup of many (many) "hook-out" methods, made more tangled by the adapter architecture of CLI's muli-mode argument scanner.